nxrighthere/ValveSockets-CSharp/README.md

 `ConfigurationValue.NagleTime` set the Nagle timer in microseconds.
 When `NetworkingSockets.SendMessageToConnection()` is called, if the outgoing message is less than the size of the MTU, it will be queued for a delay equal to the Nagle timer value.
 This is to ensure that if the application sends several small messages rapidly, they have coalesced into a single packet.
 See historical [RFC 896](https://tools.ietf.org/html/rfc896).
 Default is 5000 microseconds.

-`ConfigurationValue.LogLevelAckRTT` set to true (non-zero) to enable logging of RTT based on acks.
-This doesn't track all sources of RTT, just the inline ones based on acks, but those are the most common.
+`ConfigurationValue.LogLevelAckRTT` set to true (non-zero) to enable logging of round trip time based on acks.
+This doesn't track all sources of round trip time, just the inline ones based on acks, but those are the most common.

 `ConfigurationValue.LogLevelPacket` a log level of SNP packet decoding.